thiagofiora/Thiago-Fioravante/README.md

 40. Explore Settings with restore backups to discover if a backups is restored corerctly
 41. Explore Settings with clear date to discover if all records are deleted

+## Prioritization

+The focus of this exploratory tests should focus on adding/edditing/deleting records since this is the area where our users wil spent most of their times and it's the mais purpose of the app.
+If this area show any bug it will need to be raised immediately with the team so we can discuss it impact.
+Secondly, focus on customization like currency and accounts, since this will be the one of the first things that we expect new users will do.
+Then explore different views (dates) and search, And for last explore minor configurations settings like start date of the week, dark theme and etc.

 ### Bugs